mobxjs/mobx/README.md

 ### Observable state

 MobX adds observable capabilities to existing data structures like objects, arrays and class instances.
 This can simply be done by annotating your class properties with the [@observable](http://mobxjs.github.io/mobx/refguide/observable-decorator.html) decorator (ES2015), or by invoking the [`observable`](http://mobxjs.github.io/mobx/refguide/observable.html) or [`extendObservable`](http://mobxjs.github.io/mobx/refguide/extend-observable.html) functions (ES5).
+See [Language support](https://github.com/mobxjs/mobx/wiki/Language-Support) for language-specific examples.

 ```javascript
 class Todo {